-I am an Assistant Professor in the School of Public Policy and Global Affairs & the Department of Political Science.
-I'm also a Faculty Associate at the Institute of Asian Research.
+Kai Ostwald is an Assistant Professor in the School of Public Policy and Global Affairs and the Department of Political Science at the University of British Columbia.
+He is also Director of the Centre for Southeast Asian Research (CSEAR) at the Institute of Asian Research.

-My work is broadly on development, public policy, and ethnic politics.
-My focus is strongly on Southeast Asia, especially Malaysia, Singapore, Indonesia, and Myanmar.
+His work is broadly on development, public policy, and ethnic politics.
+His focus is strongly on Southeast Asia, especially Malaysia, Singapore, Indonesia, and Myanmar.

 Kai is currently involved in several projects with external partners, including: